We’ve all seen mold (even if it’s only on the blue cheese we had with lunch), but did you know that you may also be inhaling these tiny organisms?

 Similarly, you should check susceptible mold growth spots regularly.
 Promptly cleaning up spills and checking for leaks will keep your home drier and prevent mold growth.
 Some areas people don’t think of are air conditioning system and air purifiers.
 Your AC and purifier will blow their mold spores all around your home, so be sure to check for mold often and replace your filters regularly.

 Mold isn’t the only thing floating around in your home.
 PM2.5, VOCs, and even CO2 may be hurting your air quality and wellbeing.
-So, while air quality monitors can’t give you specific details about mold, they are still highly beneficial devices for informing you the quality of air, and detecting other harmful pollutants.
+So, while air quality monitors can’t give you specific details about mold, they are still highly beneficial devices for informing you about the quality of your air and detecting other harmful pollutants.